How Much Income is Needed for a $400,000 Mortgage

 Can You Buy a $400K Home With a Small Down Payment?

 Depending on your situation, you may be eligible for a government-backed loan that allows you to put down very little.
-Loans through the Federal Housing Administration (FHA) require as little as 3.5% down.
+Loans through the FHA require as little as 3.5% down.

 Is a $400,000 Mortgage With No Down Payment a Good Idea?

-You will need a government-backed loan, meaning that it is insured by the federal government in case you stop paying back the loan, to get a mortgage with a zero down payment.
-Two examples of government-insured mortgages are those from the VA and USDA, mentioned above.
-Each of these types of loans have strict qualifying criteria, such as being an active-duty service member, veteran, reservist, or a surviving spouse for a VA loan, or buying a home in a rural area for a USDA loan.
+You will need a government-backed loan, meaning it is insured by the federal government in case you stop paying it back, to get a zero-down-payment mortgage.
+Two examples of government-insured mortgages are from the VA and the USDA, mentioned above.
+Each of these types of loans has strict qualifying criteria, such as being an active-duty service member, veteran, reservist, or a surviving spouse for a VA loan, or buying a home in a rural area for a USDA loan.

 If you qualify for these loans, it is a good idea to take advantage of them because they offer lower interest rates and better overall loan terms.